 The labor market cost of English language deficiency is negligible or even negative at low levels of experience and education.
-This would seem to say that English is not required in entry-level, low-paying jobs that do not demand many skills.
+This would seem to say that English is not required in entry-level, lowpaying jobs that do not demand many skills.
 Indeed, it makes sense to think that employers may be indifferent between those who can and cannot speak English in such jobs, as there is little use for training or teamwork that would require more than a few words of communication.
 The fact that unskilled natives earn less than unskilled immigrants supports this possibility.

 The cost to English language deficiency escalates steeply, however, increasing at more than one percent per year of US experience for those who speak little or no English.
 Although a high school diploma increases one's earnings by 28.8%, ceteris parabus, this gain is completely wiped away for those who cannot speak English at all.
-Likewise, having a college degree confers an earnings advantage of 72.6% over those who don't have a high school degree but this gain also dissolves entirely for those who speak no English.
+Likewise, having a college degree confers an earnings advantage of 72.6% over those who do not have a high school degree but this gain also dissolves entirely for those who speak no English.
 The labor market cost to speaking English only "well" is still sizeable, but is less than half the cost of speaking no English.

 It is clear that language deficiency prevents Mexican immigrants from being rewarded for their human capital investments.
-Moreover, it seems that English language proficiency is positively correlated with earnings not because employers strictly prefer greater English language ability, but because English language deficiency prevents immigrants from making use of their acquired human capital in the US labor market.
-This could be because a college degree means little to an employer if the potential employee cannot speak English.
+Moreover, it seems that English language proficiency is negatively correlated with earnings not because employers strictly prefer greater English language ability, but because English language deficiency prevents immigrants from making use of their acquired human capital in the US labor market.
+This could be because poor English skills force Mexican immigrants into ethnic neighborhoods where labor demand might be low or it could be simply because a college degree means little to an employer if the potential employee cannot speak English.

-English proficient immigrants perform similarly to natives, and therefore, as Table VIII indicates, the earnings gap between natives and proficient immigrants is only a small fraction of the earnings gap between natives and deficient immigrants.
-Indeed, Table VII predicts immigrants with high levels of human capital to make more than natives.
-While attempting to decompose the earnings gap between natives and immigrants is an imprecise procedure, the results discussed here nonetheless strongly suggests that English language deficiency is the most important factor pressing down immigrant earnings after controlling for human capital.
+Proficient immigrants perform similarly to natives, and therefore, as Table 8 indicates, the earnings gap between natives and proficient immigrants is only a small fraction of the earnings gap between natives and deficient immigrants.
+Indeed, Table 8 predicts immigrants with high levels of human capital to make more than natives.
+While attempting to decompose the earnings gap between natives and immigrants is an imprecise procedure, the results discussed here nonetheless strongly suggests that English language deficiency is the most important factor pressing down immigrant wages after controlling for human capital.

 My results are consistent with the literature, particularly with Richards (1998) who used PUMS data and came up with similar results.
-Kwainoe (2002) performed a similar study using National Longitudinal Survey of Youth (NLSY) data and also found that unskilled immigrants made more than unskilled natives.
-By demonstrating so strongly that the costs of English language deficiency increase monotonically with experience and education, my study provides additional evidence beyond those that merely measure one set cost to some level of English language deficiency.
+Kwainoe (2002) performed a similar study using NLSY data and also found that unskilled immigrants made more than unskilled natives.
+By demonstrating so strongly that the costs of English language deficiency increase monotonically with experience and education, my study is somewhat unique from those that merely measure one set cost to some level of English language deficiency.
 Indeed, my study would suggest that there is little value to simply stating that there is a cost of some percent to not speaking English, as that cost varies widely across education and experience levels.